yanivw12/gs2mesh/README.md

 	- With custom datasets which come pre-computed poses (other than the ones officially supported), the TSDF_scale parameter might need to be adjusted (usually changed from 1 to 0.1), otherwise the resolution of the resulting mesh will be very low due to inconsistency with the scale in which the TSDF algorithm expects the data.
 - **Code runs slow.** There are several factors that can slow down the code:
 	- Image size - Images larger than 1920x1080 take much longer to process in the stereo model and TSDF. set the downsample argument to reduce the size of the image at the beginning of the process.
 	- Depth truncation - If the depth truncation for TSDF is too loose, the TSDF will struggle to integrate the background and take much longer.
-Make sure that you are either truncating depth to ignore the background, or using a segmentation mask on the object you want to reconstruct.
+Make sure that you are either truncating depth to ignore the background, or using a segmentation mask on the object you want to reconstruct using the automatic masking tool or the interactive masking tool.

 ## Acknowledgements